CalzaAlessandro/martini-linear-pfas/README.md

 # Martini 3 PFAS database

-This repository contains Martini 3 linear PFAS models (carboxylates and sulfonates) plus ready-to-run simulation systems and analysis outputs for PFAS mixtures, CMC setups, and PFAS adsorption on graphene.
+This repository contains Martini 3 linear PFAS models (carboxylates and sulfonates) plus ready-to-run simulation systems and analysis outputs for PFAS and emerging contaminants mixtures, PFOA critical micelle concentration, PFAS vesicle formation and PFAS adsorption on graphene.

 If you use or wish to cite the Martini 3 parametrization framework for small molecules, please refer to: